-It is our experience that domestic progress on gender justice within countries affected by armed conflict can only be achieved by partnering with grassroots organisations, women most affected by conflicts and engaging local decision-makers as critical allies.
+It is our experience that domestic progress on gender justice within countries affected by armed conflict can only be achieved by partnering with grassroots organisations and women most affected by conflicts and by engaging local decision-makers as critical allies.
 The efficacy of this methodology has been proven by the progress and successes we have witnessed over many years in multiple conflict-affected situations.
 It is also one of the guiding principles which influences our partnerships and country-based programmes.

 In each country, our work is determined by the priorities of local grassroots advocates and organisations as we collaboratively seek opportunities to leverage progress for gender justice and gender equality domestically and internationally.

-Within the context of partnering, we have provided capacity building, skills development and gender justice strategy workshops for women’s rights and peace advocates from Uganda, the Central Africa Republic, Kenya, Sudan, Libya, the Democratic Republic of the Congo and Kyrgyzstan.
+Within the context of partnering, we have provided capacity-building, skills development and gender justice strategy workshops for women’s rights and peace advocates from Uganda, the Central Africa Republic, Kenya, Sudan, Libya, the Democratic Republic of the Congo and Kyrgyzstan.

 Training conducted by local partners

-Partners in three provinces in eastern DRC – North Kivu, South Kivu and Province Orientale – undertake gender justice training and capacity building workshops for local civil society organisations, provincial policy-makers, those within the justice sector and traditional and religious leaders.
+Partners in three provinces in eastern DRC – North Kivu, South Kivu and Province Orientale – undertake gender justice training and capacity-building workshops for local civil society organisations, provincial policy-makers, those within the justice sector and traditional and religious leaders.

 These workshops grew out of the advocacy work with decision-makers and the recognition that to motivate these leaders to take action in support of gender justice outcomes, greater awareness, knowledge and capacity on these issues were needed.
-The workshops target decision-makers, religious leaders and civil society including the youth sector and focus on: women’s human rights standards; documenting sexual and gender-based crimes and other human rights violations; United Nations Resolutions including Resolutions 1325 and 1820; and the Framework Agreement of Addis Ababa.
+The workshops target decision-makers, religious leaders and civil society including the youth sector and focus on women’s human rights standards, documenting sexual and gender-based crimes and other human rights violations, United Nations resolutions including Resolutions 1325 and 1820, and the Framework Agreement of Addis Ababa.

-The capacity building strategy is to support the meaningful engagement of decision-makers who wish to act or could be encouraged to act in support of gender-justice issues but may feel unsure of what to do or how to go about it.
+The capacity-building strategy is to support the meaningful engagement of decision-makers who wish to act or could be encouraged to act in support of gender justice issues but may feel unsure of what to do or how to go about it.